The Ultimate Guide to Google Performance Max Campaigns [2025]

 Performance Max is about automated bidding and targeting, and a very important thing is systematic tracking of your results.

-No matter what kind of Google campaign you run, keeping a constant eye on conversions should be a principle, but when it comes to Performance Max, it's really crucial.
-The system does most of the work for you, and you don't have full control over the quality of your leads.
+No matter what kind of Google campaigns you run, keeping a constant eye on conversions should be a priority, but when it comes to Performance Max, it's crucial.

 With Performance Max, you should consider taking advantage of tools like CRM systems, enhanced conversions or offline conversion tracking.